 2022 ACNC Regulators Day

 Melbourne and online

-The 2022 ACNC Regulators Day will focus on the ACNC's regulation of charities over the past year, the impact of regulation generally on Australia charities and opportunities for the future.
-The Regulators Day will be a hybrid event, which will cater for those who wish to attend in-person and those who would prefer to attend virtually.
-Please register your attendance here.
+The 2022 ACNC Regulators Day focussed on the ACNC's regulation of charities over the past year, the impact of regulation generally on Australia charities and opportunities for the future.

 CLAANZ Webinar: What does a World-Leading Framework of Charities Law Look Like?
 Reflections on New Zealand Charities Law Reform